No-Fault Insurer’s Payment of Car Accident Victim’s Attorney Fees

 Attorneys’ fees, authorization, charge against insurer, allowance to insurer; offset against benefits; judgment against claimant

 Its intended scope is to prevent insurance companies in Michigan from constantly denying all No-Fault claims, since a lawyer’s hourly attorney fees for prevailing in a No-Fault lawsuit does not have to be commensurate with the amount outstanding in the lawsuit.
-This statute can, however, also be used by defense lawyers representing an insurance company if the first-party lawsuit is found to be frivolous.

 In practice, as lawyer attorney fees and penalty interest are only awarded as the result of a trial judgment or verdict, these sanctions are rarely awarded.
 Insurance companies in Michigan that wrongfully refuse to pay No-Fault benefits will often agree to pay the full outstanding claims on the eve of trial.

 Most people who have been forced to hire a lawyer and sue their own insurance company will accept that proffer of settlement.
-This is because the costs they will have to pay to continue to take the case all the way to a verdict when the insurance company is willing to pay, often means bad or dilatory claims handling by insurance companies in Michigan are not punished — as the legislature intended.
+This is because the costs they will have to pay to continue to take the case all the way to a verdict when the insurance company is willing to pay, often means bad or dilatory claims handling by insurance companies in Michigan are not punished — as the Legislature intended.
 Without bad faith or punitive damages, egregious conduct by insurance companies to people who have just claims frequently goes unpunished.

 Insurance Attorneys of Michigan Auto Law